kingdom-one/spark-staffing/README.md

 - Moved Checkout Page modifications to SCSS
 - Added JS in Cornerstone to set required label in the appropriate place on `#member_type_div`

+# Javascript Files
+- Added `featuredJob.js` module to add "Featured Job" to highlighted posts.
+  - Need to reconfig to `await` jobs